 Breakfast Rice Pudding undoubtedly encompasses hygge, wouldn’t you agree?
 Maybe I need to cultivate some more hygge in my life to get through this winter-like weather! 😉

-- 6 cups milk (dairy or non-dairy milk works)
+- 6 cups milk (any dairy or plant milk works)

-- ¾ cup arborio rice (the kind used for risotto)
+- 3/4 cup arborio rice (arborio is the type used for risotto)